 No. You will need to sign the risk waivers on your own, so please register yourself for Passage using your Wheaton-provided student email address (it ends with @my.wheaton.edu).

-The Passage fee - $995 for first year students and transfers attending Transfer Passage - is itemized as part of your Wheaton College fall bill.
+The Passage fee - $995 for first year students and transfers attending Transfer Passage - is itemized as part of your Wheaton College fall semester bill.

 Communication and Technology

 While phones and other devices provide excellent opportunities to connect with friends, family, and loved ones from afar, we must acknowledge that they sometimes distract us from living fully in the moment.
 On Passage, students are invited to disconnect from technology to take advantage of this once in a lifetime orientation opportunity where you will connect with new friends, faculty, and God.
-Each Passage site has slightly different policieis on technology use.
+Each Passage site has slightly different policies on technology use.

 Each Passage site uses a different approach for reducing the use of technology so you can get the most out of your Passage experience.

-For wilderness students, the recommendation is to store your laptops and phones in your locked residence hall room while you're on Passage.
+For Wilderness students, the recommendation is to store your laptops and phones in your locked residence hall room while you're on Passage.
 Please do so before reporting to the coach bus for site departure.